PatrickMaier/HdpH/ReadMe.txt

 Other variables that may be changed:
 * HCFLAGS: Add -DHDPH_DEBUG to make HdpH produce low-level debug output.
-* CFLAGS:  Add -DMPI_DEBUG to get MPI layer produce low-level debug output.
+* CFLAGS:  Add -DMPI_DEBUG to make MPI layer produce low-level debug output.

 To build HdpH and all test programs, type 'make all'.